-Errors detected: labels that are not programmatically associated to their corresponding text fields in forms (feedback forms, alerts, etc.) and unlabeled fields (e.g. for the keyword entry field in the search form) so that to be possible to visually and audibly to perceive the purpose of the field and what input information is expected from the user.
+Errors detected: labels that are not programmatically related to their corresponding text fields in forms (feedback forms, alerts, etc.) and unlabeled fields (e.g. for the keyword entry field in the search form) so that it is possible to visually and audibly to perceive the purpose of the field and what input information is expected from the user.